AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        Put_Line ("The value of A is " & T_Norm'Image (A));
     end Floating_Point_Range;

-The application makes sure that the normalized range is observed for all variables of this type.
-If the value is out of range, an exception is raised.
-In this example, an exception (:ada:`Constraint_Error`) is raised when assigning 2.0 to the variable ``A``:
+The application is responsible for ensuring that variables of this type stay within this range; otherwise an exception is raised.
+In this example, the exception :ada:`Constraint_Error` is raised when assigning :ada:`2.0` to the variable :ada:`A`:

 .. code-block:: ada